Apollo Bay Harbour Precinct

 Apollo Bay has experienced considerable growth in the past ten years and currently has a permanent population of 1,200.
 This swells to 15,000 over the peak holiday season.
 Apollo Bay’s harbour is one of only three safe blue water havens in Victoria west of Port Phillip Bay.
 It is home to the local fishing industry with a fleet of 11, employs 35 people and generates an annual catch of $6.5 million.
 However, the harbour has limited facilities for blue water recreational boating enthusiasts or for enhanced tourism and leisure experiences.

 There is growing demand for high quality tourist and community facilities, heritage and environment interpretation, food, wine and indulgent product.
-Increased investment in this kind of quality infrastructure and produce will assist in reducing the region’s seasonality and extend visitor length of stay (and spend) in the region.
+Increased investment in quality infrastructure and produce will assist in reducing the region’s seasonality and extend visitor length of stay (and spend) in the region.

 The underlying principle has been that Apollo Bay must capitalise on its unique location and develop in a way that will set it apart from other towns along the Great Ocean Road.
 This particularly means maintaining its distinctive seaside fishing village character and the port as a working harbour, enhancing the natural environment and maximising community benefit.